RookDrekari/PhanonCommandNexus/pcn/content/docs/resources/lore/timeline.md

 - **290 AI:** Corporations arrive from earth and the first Corporate War erupts with Devlon gaining power in the Way Sun Confederacy.

-- **295 AI:** The Commerce Conflict erupts in the region now called Nedea.
+- **295 AI:** The Commerce Conflict erupts in the nation-state now called Nedea.

 - **297 AI:** William Dunarric, a Moarfallian entrepreneur founds Harmony.